-Learning objectives Levels of Competency / Desired outcomes Unsatisfactory Emerging Developing Proficient Mastery Information Technology The student is able to apply knowledge of a range of computer technologies to complete projects and tasks (including, but not limited to web/mobile technology) Fails to demonstrate knowledge of a range of computer technologies to complete projects and tasks Demonstrates minimal knowledge of a range of computer technologies to complete projects and tasks Applies general knowledge of a range of computer technologies to complete projects and tasks Applies specific knowledge of a range of computer technologies to complete projects and tasks Applies advanced features of computer technologies to complete projects and tasks Software and Systems The student is able to use software and systems to collect, gather and analyze data for projects and tasks Fails to demonstrate the use of software and systems to collect, gather and analyze data for projects and tasks Demonstrates minimal use of software and systems to collect, gather and analyze data for projects and tasks Applies general use of software and systems to collect, gather and analyze data for projects and tasks Applies specific use of software and systems to collect, gather and analyze data for projects and tasks Applies advanced features of software and systems to collect, gather and analyze data for projects and tasks Appropriate Use The student is able to apply an awareness of ethics and/or security standards while using information technology Fails to demonstrate an awareness of ethical and/or security standards when using technology Demonstrates an awareness of ethical and/or security standards when using technology Applies general awareness of ethical and/or security standards when using technology Applies specific awareness of ethical and/or security standards when using technology Evaluates ethical and/or security dilemmas and makes informed decisions when using technology
+Student learning Student Learning Outcomes' Levels of Competency: objective Unsatisfactory Emerging Developing Proficient Mastery SLO1: Information Technology The student is able to apply knowledge of a range of computer technologies to complete projects and tasks (including, but not limited to web/mobile technology).
+The student fails to demonstrate knowledge of a range of computer technologies to complete projects and tasks Demonstrates minimal knowledge of a range of computer technologies to complete projects and tasks Applies general knowledge of a range of computer technologies to complete projects and tasks Applies specific knowledge of a range of computer technologies to complete projects and tasks Applies advanced features of computer technologies to complete projects and tasks SLO2: Software and systems The student is able to use software and systems to collect, gather and analyze data for projects and tasks.
+SLO3: Appropriate Use Fails to demonstrate the use of software and systems to collect, gather and analyze data for projects and tasks Demonstrates minimal use of software and systems to collect, gather and analyze data for projects and tasks Applies general use of software and systems to collect, gather and analyze data for projects and tasks Applies specific use of software and systems to collect, gather and analyze data for projects and tasks Applies advanced features of software and systems to collect, gather and analyze data for projects and tasks The student is able to apply an awareness of ethics and/or security standards while using information technology.
+Fails to demonstrate an awareness of ethical and/or security standards when using technology Demonstrates an awareness of ethical and/or security standards when using technology Applies general awareness of ethical and/or security standards when using technology Applies specific awareness of ethical and/or security standards when using technology Evaluates ethical and/or security dilemmas and makes informed decisions when using technology